Hugo-dgn/ChessPath/README.md

 ## Replay Opening Mistakes

-You can replay opening mistakes made on chess.com with:
+Replay mistakes from your Chess.com games by running:

 ```bash
 python main.py mistakes <user-name> <from-date> <time-control>
 ```

 Where:
-- **`<user-name>`**: Your chess.com username.
+- **`<user-name>`**: Your Chess.com username.
 - **`<from-date>`**: A date in the format `yyyy-mm-dd` from which you want to analyze your games.
 - **`<time-control>`**: The time control in seconds or in the format `seconds+increment`.

-For example:
+Example:

 ```bash
 python main.py mistakes Bob 2024-08-01 600
 ```

-This would fetch rapid games played from 2024-08-01 by Bob in 10-minute time control.
-To go to the next mistake, press `<M>`.
-To reset the board to the current mistake, press `<m>`.
-If you want the app to automatically switch to the next mistake once the correct move is input, run:
+This would fetch rapid games played from 2024-08-01 by Bob with a 10-minute time control.

+- To go to the next mistake, press `<M>`.
+- To reset the board to the current mistake, press `<m>`.
+- For automatic progression after inputting the correct move, use:

 ```bash
 python main.py mistakes <user-name> <from-date> <time-control> --auto-next